eduNEXT/eox-tenant/README.rst

 | Redwood          | >= v11.7.0            |
 +------------------+-----------------------+

-**NOTE**: Since the 6.2 version, eox-tenant does not support Django 2.2
+⚠️ Since the 6.2 version, eox-tenant does not support Django 2.2

 The plugin is configured for the latest release (Quince).
 The following changes in the plugin settings should be applied to be used for previous releases.